Abu Dhabi City Guide And Airport Transfer Service

 In Abu Dhabi, taxis are a necessary form of public transportation.
 They are reachable nearly throughout the United Arab Emirates and are reasonably priced compared to other large cities.
 The UAE has a very well structured systems, and in Dubai and Abu Dhabi, the government controls a section of the taxi industry.
 Mobility won't be a factor because numerous cab stands are available around the city and outside the airport.

 Metered taxis are operated by the government-regulated Abu Dhabi Taxi, which provides a ladies' cab service.
-If you have a phone number in the United Arab Emirates, you can book by installing the Abu Dhabi Taxi app.
-Wheelchair users can use taxis.

 In the UAE, there are additional mobility options besides taxis and buses.
 In Abu Dhabi, traveling by Abras or ferries is also relatively common.
 The Abu Dhabi ferry ride serves all cars and pedestrians.
 One way is to go to Delma Island from Marsa Jebel Al Dhanna.
 Each day, the boat system operates three times and only twice on Fridays.